NemanjaSimovic/2d-platformer/README.md

 ## Set up project:
 - Clone this repository to your local machine using Git
 - Open unity hub
-- Click on Add button and navigate oppened file explorer to the clonned project
+- Click on Add button and navigate oppened file explorer to the cloned project
 - Press the project just created in your unity hub

 ## Start Game: